✓ Updated March 2026

 Frequently Asked Questions

-When is the absolute best time to visit Bali if I want to avoid the biggest crowds but still enjoy great weather?
+When's the absolute best time to visit Bali to avoid the biggest crowds and still get great weather?

-For that sweet spot between good weather and fewer people, aim for the shoulder seasons: April to May or September to October.
-You'll still get plenty of sunshine and lower humidity than the wet season, but you'll miss the peak tourist influx of July and August.
-It's my favorite time to explore without feeling like I'm constantly bumping elbows.
+Honestly, for that sweet spot of good weather and fewer people, aim for the shoulder seasons: April to June or September to October.
+You'll still get plenty of sunshine, but the major holiday crowds have thinned out, making it much more pleasant to explore places like Ubud or relax on the beaches without feeling overwhelmed.

-Beyond the usual scooter rental, what's a practical way to get around Bali, especially for longer distances or if I'm not comfortable on two wheels?
+Beyond the usual scooter rental, what's the smartest way to get around Bali, especially for longer distances?

-Are there any specific cultural etiquette points I should be aware of when visiting temples or interacting with locals?
+Are there any cultural etiquette tips I should be aware of, especially when visiting temples?

 What is the cheapest month to visit Bali, Indonesia?